yaretzj/ChoreCenter/Reports/Report 4.md

     - **Progress**
         - Github Actions testing pipeline set up for the front and backend teams
         - Basic unit tests written to test app functionality
-        - Successful login with Google OAuth attempted
+        - Successful login with Google OAuth attempted on the frontend
+        - Backend Flask server set up with all but 2 MVP APIs implemented along with database queries
+        - Added triggers to auto-update certain columns in the tables on inserts and updates
+        - Set up Azure VM for backend server deployment and installed required drivers and packages
     - **Issues**
         - Setting up our Github Actions CI/CD to work with our test had some tricky parts in the process
-        - Frontend team had some troubles setting up the backend server
+        - Frontend team had some troubles setting up the backend server locally
+        - Bakcned had some trouble importing python modules from the parent directory

 - ### Plans and Goals
     - Bridging the gap between frontend and backend to implement functionality for our beta release and use case
     - Create some mock data that we can use for testing
-    - Expand documentation for setting up our project
+    - Expand documentation for setting up our project and running it locally

 ## Contributions of individual team members: